from pyspark.sql import SparkSession

 # Convert Spark DataFrames to pandas

-= tarantino_yearly.toPandas()
+tarantino_yearly_df = tarantino_yearly.toPandas()

-tarantino_yearly_df = all_directors_yearly.toPandas()
+all_directors_yearly_df = all_directors_yearly.toPandas()

 # Add 'Director' column to distinguish in plotting

-'Director'] = 'Quentin Tarantino'
+tarantino_yearly_df['Director'] = 'Quentin Tarantino'

-tarantino_yearly_df['Director'] = 'All Directors'
+all_directors_yearly_df['Director'] = 'All Directors'

 # Combine DataFrames

-# Check for any missing values in the DataFrame
+combined_yearly_df = pd.concat([tarantino_yearly_df, all_directors_yearly_df])# Check for any missing values in the DataFrame

 #print(combined_yearly_df.isna().sum())